African-American dance: Competitive dance

+Protest and activism

+African-American dance is often used as a way to combat colonialism and white supremacy.
+These performances can be seen as a commentary on society at present, or in the past.
+Oftentimes, dance is used in a way to combat stereotypes, empower the dancers by breaking free of western and Eurocentric beauty standards, and help them work through generational racial trauma.

+Dance is used in this case to tell stories that are personal to those of African descent and the African diaspora.
+It incorporates dance moves that stem from Africa itself, as well as other diaspora populations like those found in Haiti and the Caribbean.
+This fusion style of dance, a combination of the flexibility and flow of European style dances with the African style of isolated and vivid movement, can be used to create modern techniques that better represent their history.
+As we see in classical ballets, where a story is being told through dance, this fusion style of dance also serves to tell the stories of African-American dancers and their ancestors.

+Dance can also be used to bring African-American populations together.
+In urban settings that face a lot of gang violence, Breakdancing could be found as an alternative form of settling disputes.
+It utilized the mind and body to compete against each other, and a clear winner could be found based on audience reactions, but it did not require any violence.
+Gangs could settle arguments with solo or crew performances, without any weapons or bloodshed.

-Tradition
+Tradition and cultural expression

 In most African-American dance cultures, learning to dance does not happen in formal classrooms or dance studios.
 Children often learn to dance as they grow up, developing not only a body awareness but also aesthetics of dance which are particular to their community.
 Learning to dance – learning about rhythmic movement – happens in much the same way as developing a local language 'accent" or a particular set of social values.

 Children learn specific dance steps or "how to dance' from their families – most often from older brothers and sisters, cousins or other older children.
 Because cultural dance happens in everyday spaces, children often dance with older members of the community around their homes and neighborhoods, at parties and dances, on special occasions, or whenever groups of people gather to "have a good time".
 Cultural dance traditions are therefore often cross-generational traditions, with younger dancers often "reviving" dances from previous generations, albeit with new "cool" variations and "styling".
 This is not to suggest that there are no social limitations on who may dance with whom and when.
 Dance partners (or people to dance with) are chosen by a range of social factors, including age, sex, kinship, interest and so on.
 The most common dance groups are often comprised by people of a similar age, background and often sex (though this is a varying factor).